 Ursula, the lone female queer-coded Disney villain, is unique on a number of fronts.
 After all, she's amazingly fabulous.
 Perhaps most interesting, though, is that her character was actually based on the famous actress and drag queen, Divine.
 Just like her drag queen inspiration, Ursula wears exaggerated make-up and has extremely theatrical mannerisms.
 As another covert allusion to her real-life muse, Ursula also speaks with a deep, husky voice.

-#20 on The Best Fictional Witchessee more on Ursula
+#12 on The Greatest Female Villainssee more on Ursula